 Advanced Placement students can expect courses that are specially designed for high school students seeking to earn college credit or simply take a more challenging course.
 The classes are generally considered to be comparable with college-level requirements and have a very rigorous curriculum.
 Students are expected to work independently, prepare thoroughly and be very proactive about their studies.
 Students can attempt to earn college credit by taking the AP exam at the end of the school year in May.
 These exams are administered by The College Board, the same company that administers the SAT.
 AP Exams are graded on a scale of 1 to 5.
 You must score a 3, 4, or 5 (depending on the college to which you are applying) in order to get college credit.
 Some colleges will recognize a grade of 3 as qualifying for credit.
 Most, though, require a 4 or 5.
-Students must pay the AP exam fee.
+Students must pay an additional AP fee, even for courses with no exam.